Is Winning still the best boxing gloves you can get?

 A hispanic guy suddenly burst through the front door carrying boxes through the shut door to the other room (the showroom, I presumed).
 I mistakenly thought this guy was his employee or delivery guy but it later turned out to be a local gym owner who came by often to buy gloves.
 Kazumichi stopped him to tell him about me (very loudly), “THIS GUY WRITES ON THE INTERNET!
 I HATE INTERNET PEOPLE!”
 It was funny because Kazumichi didn’t seem to hate me at all.

 He told me his life story while the sales discussion/negotiation was still going on in the other room.
 Kazumichi was a former professional boxer, a lightweight.
-At the height of his career, he was almost got to fight Roberto Duran but then lost the eliminator fight leading up to it and the opportunity dissolved.
+At the height of his career, he almost got to fight Roberto Duran but then lost the eliminator fight leading up to it and the opportunity dissolved.
 He claims he took a lot of punches.
 After his pro career he became a sport photographer for a popular boxing magazine in Japan.
 It got him special entry and ringside seats into the biggest boxing events for many decades.
-Because of his work, he lived in Los Angeles (because of its proximity to Vegas and many famous gyms on the west coast of USA).
+Because of his work, he lived in Los Angeles (close proximity to Vegas and many famous gyms on the west coast of USA).

 Throughout his photography career, he was always close with the owner of Winning Boxing.
 From how he explained, I imagined the owner to be an old-school Japanese businessman.
 The company didn’t want to go global or to have distributors.
 They had no desire to be mainstream or make as much profit as possible.
 They simply wanted to create quality boxing gloves and have the business run by trusted people.
 The owner loved and trusted Kazumichi with all of his heart, and probably since he was living in the US (where many people ordered from), he begged him to become his USA-distributor.
 It would be the easiest way to deal with orders coming from the US.